List of Louis Theroux documentaries: My Scientology Movie

 A documentary film about Scientology in which Theroux teams up with former senior church official Mark Rathbun, the film takes an unconventional approach, after the Church of Scientology refused to cooperate in its making.
 It features actors "auditioning" for parts playing high-profile Scientologists in scenes recreating accounts from ex-members about incidents involving senior church management.
 Initially released on 7 October 2016 in the UK, and 3 March 2017 in the US.

 KSI: In Real Life

 A documentary film about the life and career of musician, boxer and YouTuber KSI.
 The documentary was released on 26 January 2023.

+Can I Tell You a Secret?

+In 2024, his production company Mindhouse produced a documentary on Netflix about a prolific cyberstalker titled Can I Tell You a Secret?

+Louis Theroux: Inside the Manosphere

+Louis Theroux: Inside the Manosphere is a 2026 feature-length documentary film directed by Adrian Choa and presented by Louis Theroux.
+Released globally on Netflix on 11 March 2026, the project marks Theroux’s debut as a presenter for the streaming platform, following a decades-long career primarily associated with the BBC.
+The documentary explores the "manosphere," an online ecosystem of content creators advocating for hyper-masculinity, "red-pill" philosophy, and often controversial views on gender roles.

+In the film, Theroux travels to Miami, New York, and Marbella to interview prominent and often polarised figures within the movement.
+Key subjects include: